Koanophyllon villosum

 Koanophyllon villosum, the Florida Keys thoroughwort, or abre camino, is a species of flowering plant in the family Asteraceae.
 It grows in southern Florida, Cuba, the Bahamas, Hispaniola, Jamaica, and the Islas de la Bahía (part of Honduras).

+In Florida, it grows in what remains of the state's pine rockland habitat where it is regarded as endangered.

 Koanophyllon villosum is a shrub up to 200 cm (80 inches) tall.
 Flower heads contain up to 15 pink or white disc flowers but no ray flowers.